PostHog/posthog.com/contents/blog/best-open-source-analytics-tools.md

 ## 5. [Countly](https://count.ly/)
 ![Countly - open source analytics tools](../images/blog/open-source-analytics-tools/countly-screenshot.png)

 Like PostHog, Countly offers a wide range of tools to help you build better products.
 It has a strong focus on mobile products and enables you to bring together both qualitative and quantitative insights.
 However many features, such as dashboards or funnel analysis, are only available in the enterprise-level product.

+### Who is Countly for?
+Countly is suitable for both small teams and enterprise businesses, especially those which focus on mobile products.
+The crash analytics tools make it especially useful for Customer Support and Engineering teams.

 ### Strengths
 - Wide range of analysis tools, including funnels